 A Battery Defense Lawyer From My Rights Law Group Will Work Tirelessly To Reduce The Consequences Of Your PC 242 Arrest

 The consequences of a battery crime can be serious and follow you for the rest of your life, especially if you did not respond correctly initially.
-An experienced criminal defense attorney will defend and protect your rights against a battery charge.
+An experienced violent crimes lawyer will defend and protect your rights against a battery charge.
 My Rights Law have a track record of success.
 To schedule a free, confidential consultation, call (888) 702-8882 or reach out through our secure web form.

 Generally, people use the phrase “assault and battery” as if they are one crime; however, assault and battery are two distinct crimes.
 Assault is an intentional act by a person that creates an apprehension in another of an imminent harmful or offensive contact.
 In contrast, battery is the actual contact with a person.